 About activist artists and wrangling with online futures

-Background: I joined the National Gallery as a member so I could have a hot date with Vincent Van Gogh and see the ‘Lovers and Poets’ exhibition of his work which, by the time I did it, was practically sold out.
-I got in and it did not disappoint.
-I agree with the write-ups, it was a once-in-a-century exhibition with an unparalleled number of his paintings together.
+I joined the National Gallery as a member a while back so I could have a date with Vincent Van Gogh and visit the hugely popular ‘Lovers and Poets’ exhibition.
+That was a good call because, by the time I did, it was practically sold out.

-It told a compelling story - that Van Gogh was so much more than the tired old cliches of ‘went mad’, ‘cut off his ear’ and ‘painted sunflowers’.
+The way it was put together was breathtaking and told a compelling story - that Van Gogh was so much more than the tired old cliches of ‘went mad’, ‘cut off his ear’ and ‘painted sunflowers’.

 Ai WeiWei